 While time in the sun is pleasant, you can have too much of a good thing.
 Make sure to protect yourself so you can stay healthy while enjoying your day outside.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-Dr. Greywoode practices in our Belmont office, but will see patients in CEENTA’s new Uptown office starting in November.
+Dr. Greywoode practices in our Uptown office.
 To make an appointment with him or any of CEENTA’s ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.